Activities & Pro-Social Behaviors

 In 2000, the number of questions about computer usage was greatly curtailed.
 From 2000 to 2006, Young Adults were asked whether they had access to a computer and, if so, where.
 They were also asked how frequently they used a computer to do activities related to their school or work, read e-mail, access the internet, write programs and play games.
 In 2008 and 2010, Young Adults were asked only whether they had access to a computer and, if so, where.
 Beginning in 2012, these questions are no longer being asked.

 In 2004 and 2006, the Young Adult Health section included a summary question asking respondents how many hours in total they spend using a computer in a typical week.
-Since 2008, two separate questions have been asked: the number of hours in a typical week spent using a computer for work-related activities and the number of hours in a typical week spent using a computer for leisure activities.
-Since 2006, Young Adults have also been asked in the Self-Report section about how many hours they spend playing video games in a typical week.
+From 2008-2016, two separate questions were asked: the number of hours in a typical week spent using a computer for work-related activities and the number of hours in a typical week spent using a computer for leisure activities.
+From 2006-2016, Young Adults were also asked in the Self-Report section about how many hours they spent playing video games in a typical week.

 Other leisure activities

-Since 2000, the Young Adult Self-Report section has included a question about how many hours in a typical week the respondents watch television.
+From 2000-2016, the Young Adult Self-Report section included a question about how many hours in a typical week the respondents watched television.
 In 2012, the wording of this question was updated to ask about watching TV programs or movies, either on a television, computer or mobile viewing device.

 In 2004, a question was added about how often the respondents read for pleasure, including time spent reading books, magazines and newspapers.
 The wording was augmented in 2010 to remind respondents to include reading in print or on the internet.
-A further augmentation was made in 2012, so that respondents are now asked how much time they spend reading for pleasure including time spent reading books, magazines, newspapers or other publications, in print, on an e-reader or on the internet.
+A further augmentation was made in 2012, so that respondents were asked how much time they spent reading for pleasure including time spent reading books, magazines, newspapers or other publications, in print, on an e-reader or on the internet.
+This question was last asked in 2016.

 After school and summer activities

 Beginning in 2002, questions about the kinds of activities engaged in after school and during the summer were added to the schooling section of the Young Adult survey.
-The youngest Young Adults who are still in secondary school are asked where they go after school, including home, another person's home, community or sports facility, job, mall or after school facility, as well as about activities on a typical summer day.
+The youngest Young Adults who were still in secondary school were asked where they went after school, including home, another person's home, community or sports facility, job, mall or after school facility, as well as about activities on a typical summer day.
+These questions were last asked in 2016.
 These questions parallel those found in the Child Self-Administered Supplement.

 Volunteer and community service